Open-EO/openeo.org/documentation/1.0/glossary.md

 - a band filter that selects the `red` band
 - a bounding box filter "crops" the collection to a spatial extent

-### `reduce`: removing dimensions entirely by computation
+### reduce: removing dimensions entirely by computation

-The `reduce` process removes a dimension by "rolling up" or summarizing the values along that dimension to a single value.
+The `reduce_*` processes remove a dimension by "rolling up" or summarizing the values along that dimension to a single value.
 For example: eliminate the time dimension by taking the `mean` along that dimension.
 Another example is taking the `sum` or `max` along the band dimension.

-### `aggregate`: reducing resolution
+### aggregate: reducing resolution

 Aggregation computes new values from sets of values that are assigned to groups.
 The assignment to the groups is not necessarily unique.
 It involves a grouping predicate (e.g. monthly, 100 m x 100 m grid cells, or a set of non-overlapping spatial polygons), and an reducer (e.g., `mean`) that computes one or more new values from the original ones.

-In effect, `aggregate` combines the following three steps:
+In effect, the `aggregate_*` processes combine the following three steps:

 - _split_ the data cube in groups, based on dimension constraints (time intervals, band groups, spatial polygons)
-- _apply_ a reducer to each group (similar to the `reduce` process, but reducing a group rather than an entire dimension)
+- _apply_ a reducer to each group (similar to the `reduce_dimension` process, but reducing a group rather than an entire dimension)
 - _combine_ the result to a new data cube, with some dimensions having reduced resolution (or e.g. raster to vector converted)

 Examples: